juanipiquer/PP434_assignments_2024/README.md

-page making, currently for assesment in PP434 course in LSE SPP
+Personal, currently for assesment in PP434 AT 2024 course in LSE SPP